 5. AVOID NEW CREDIT APPLICATIONS

 Since you are in credit repair mode, you should avoid making new applications for credit since some inquiries hurt your credit score.
 New accounts can hurt your credit score as they lower your average credit age.
-So stick with the accounts you have and work to improve their standing.
+It might be worthwhile researching credit repair companies to do so.
+A good starting point would be to read Credit Repair Review – Find the Right Credit Repair Service for You.
+Of course, make sure any decision you make is well informed, So it might be best to stick with the accounts you have and work to improve their standing.

 6. ALWAYS PAY SOMETHING

 Make every effort to keep your account’s in good standing.
 This may mean that you have to make a partial payment one month, but that is better than not making a payment at all.

 7. DON’T BE AFRAID OF CREDIT CARD’S

 Being credit poor, in other word’s, having no credit at all, is just as bad or worse than poor credit.
 The best thing to do is to have one or two card account’s open and payoff what y0u charge each month.
 This is how you will build an excellent credit score without having to owe anyone anything.
 Credit cards can be a dangerous business, which is why you need to ensure that you have a credit card plan that is right for you.
 Comparing credit cards is probably the best way to get the right deal, and you can navigate here to compare different balance transfer credit cards

 8. KNOW YOUR LIMIT’S

 Know exactly what your spending limit’s are on each account.
 This keeps you from going over the limit.
 Going over your limit will lower your credit score and you will incur over-limit fee’s as well.

 9. BREAK OUT AN OLD CARD EVERY NOW AND THEN

 Old dormant account’s, in good standing, can help your score.
 So pull out that old card an use it at least 2-3 times a year.